-Grammys 2020: top moments from the show
+Grammys 2020: Top moments from the show

-Chock full of both debut and veteran performances and tributes to some of the cultural icons recently lost, there were few lulls at the 62nd annual Grammy Awards.
+Chock full of both debut and veteran performances and tributes to some of the cultural icons recently lost, the 62nd annual Grammy Awards offered few lulls.
 Here are some of the most memorable moments from the show.

 Alicia Keys, Boys II Men honor Kobe Bryant

-Though the Grammys are typically a vibrant celebration of the most talented artists in the industry, this year's award show took on a more somber tone as musicians honored NBA star Kobe Bryant, who with his daughter Gianna died Sunday in a helicopter crash.
+Although the Grammys are typically a vibrant celebration of the most talented artists in the industry, this year's show took on a more somber tone as musicians honored NBA star Kobe Bryant, who with his daughter Gianna died Sunday in a helicopter crash.

 The tributes began with Lizzo's performance of "Cuz I Love You" and "Truth Hurts," after which she declared, "Tonight is for Kobe."
-Lizzo was followed by Alicia Keys, host of the Grammy Awards, who took a moment as the ceremony got underway to reflect on the Bryants.
+Lizzo was followed by Alicia Keys, the show's host, who took a moment as the ceremony got underway to reflect on the Bryants.

 "Here we are together, on music's biggest night, celebrating the artists that do it best, but to be honest with you, we're all feeling crazy sadness right now," Keys said.
 "Because earlier today, Los Angeles, America and the whole wide world lost a hero."

-Keys, along with Boys II Men, sang "It's So Hard to Say Goodbye."
+Keys, joined by Boys II Men, sang "It's So Hard to Say Goodbye."

-Lil Nas X, who gained prominence through his country trap single "Old Town Road" continued to fuse different genres together in his latest performance of "Old Town Road," featuring K-pop band BTS and viral yodeling star Mason Ramsey.
-It was the first Grammy performance for both BTS and Ramsey, 13, who is one of the youngest-ever Grammy performers.
+Lil Nas X, who gained prominence through his country trap single "Old Town Road," continued to fuse different genres in his latest performance of "Old Town Road," featuring K-pop band BTS and viral yodeling star Mason Ramsey.
+It was the first Grammy performance for BTS and Mason, 13, who is one of the youngest Grammy performers ever.

 Demi Lovato debuts song written before overdose

-Demi Lovato debuted "Anyone," a song she wrote days before her overdose, calling it "a cry for help.
-The "Confident" singer got choked up and began the song a second time, but this was of no importance to fans who called her performance "powerful" and gave the singer a standing ovation.
-The emotional song marked the first time Lovato performed onstage since the overdose in 2018.
-She will also perform the national anthem before the Feb.
-2 Super Bowl game, adding to a stacked halftime show lineup that includes Jennifer Lopez and Shakira.
+Demi Lovato debuted "Anyone," a song she wrote days before her overdose, calling it "a cry for help."
+The "Confident" singer got choked up and began the song a second time, but that was of no importance to fans who called her performance "powerful" and gave her a standing ovation.
+The emotional song marked the first time Lovato has performed onstage since the overdose in 2018.
+She will also perform the national anthem before the Super Bowl on Feb.
+2, adding to a stacked halftime lineup that includes Jennifer Lopez and Shakira.

 Nipsey Hussle tribute

-The late Los Angeles rapper Nipsey Hussle was honored with performances from John Legend, Meek Mill, Kirk Franklin, Roddy Ricch and YG.
-The artist, who died last March, posthumously won the best rap performance award for his track "Racks in the Middle," a collaboration featuring Roddy Ricch and Hit-Boy.
+The late Los Angeles rapper Nipsey Hussle was honored with performances by John Legend, Meek Mill, Kirk Franklin, Roddy Ricch and YG.
+The artist, who died in March, posthumously won the best rap performance award for his track "Racks in the Middle," a collaboration featuring Ricch and Hit-Boy.

-"I wanted to thank all of you for showing all the love that I have felt for him all of his life, and will always live in my heart," his grandmother, Margaret Boutte, said as she and his family accepted the Grammy for best rap performance on his behalf.
+"I wanted to thank all of you for showing all the love that I have felt for him all of his life and will always live in my heart," his grandmother Margaret Boutte said as she and his family accepted the award on his behalf.
 "So thank you, thank you, thank you."

 Ozzy Osbourne makes first public appearance following Parkinson's diagnosis

-Ozzy Osbourne, 71, made his first public appearance since announcing he was diagnosed with Parkinson's disease last week.
+Ozzy Osbourne, 71, made his first public appearance since announcing he announced last week that he had been diagnosed with Parkinson's disease.
 He and his wife, Sharon, presented the Grammy for best rap/song performance and introduced H.E.R.
-Osbourne also walked the rep carpet with his daughter, Kelly.
+Osbourne also walked the red carpet with his daughter Kelly.

 A call for "the truth"

-Though no overt references were made to the turmoil within the Recording Academy's leadership, Keys alluded, in closing, to Grammy Awards chief Deborah Dugan, who was placed on leave 10 days before the ceremony after alleging gender discrimination, sexual harassment, retaliation and unequal pay.
+Although no overt references were made to the turmoil within the Recording Academy's leadership, Keys alluded, in closing, to Grammy Awards chief Deborah Dugan, who was placed on leave 10 days before the ceremony after she alleged gender discrimination, sexual harassment, retaliation and unequal pay.

 "We've got a lot to change.
 We've got a lot to do," Keys said.
 "Keep speaking the truth."